-So, what are the penalties if you’re found guilty of tax fraud or tax evasion?
+So, what are the penalties if you’re an Australian crypto investor who is found guilty of tax fraud or tax evasion?

 What are the penalties for crypto tax evasion in Australia?

 In a word - severe.
-There are a broad spectrum of penalties depending on the offence - ranging from a fine to imprisonment.
+There is a broad spectrum of penalties depending on the offence - ranging from a fine to imprisonment.

 Federal tax offences are legislated under the Criminal Code Act 1995.
 The most serious tax fraud crimes carry a maximum penalty of up to 10 years imprisonment.